František Juhan: Career

 Juhan raced most of the historic brands of the era including Jawa, Vincent, Gilera, Moto Guzzi and MV Agusta.

-He immigrated to Vancouver (British Columbia, Canada), where he became a businessman.
+Juhan immigrated to Vancouver in Canada, where he became a businessman.
 He founded the award-winning Honda Centre in 1965.
-His son Frankie Juhan continued to run the shop after his father died and both Franta and Frankie were inducted into the Greater Vancouver Motorsports Pioneers Society in 2018.
+His son Frankie Juhan continued to run the shop after his father died and both František and Frankie were inducted into the Greater Vancouver Motorsports Pioneers Society in 2018.

-Franta Juhan raced in the Isle of Man TT in 1935 and 1938.
+Juhan raced in the Isle of Man TT in 1935 and 1938.
 In 1938 he raced a Velocette.

-In 1948, he won the Grand Prix of Europe in Bern (Switzerland), riding a Velocette KTT 350 in which he set a new lap record.
+In 1948, Juhan won the Grand Prix of Europe in Bern (Switzerland), riding a Velocette KTT 350 in which he set a new lap record.